 Security and network teams often live in silos, but when designing and deploying the SASE model, they can't talk often enough.
 Begin to build synergy between these groups as early as possible to smooth integration work further along the road.

-ess the operational and organizational impact on networks and security egin the SD-WAN transformation
+Assess the operational and organizational impact on networks and security

-When drawing up a long-term architectural proposal for SASE, design teams must consider the operational impact on their systems.
+When drawing up a long-term architectural proposal for SASE. design teams must consider the operational impact on their systems.